Ma'a Nonu: Return to Toulon

 Although having never officially retired, Nonu was thought to have played his last professional game the previous season.
-However, in February 2025, at the age of 42, he re-signed with his former club Toulon in the Top14 as a medical joker until the end of the season.
+However, in February 2025, at the age of 42, he re-signed with his former club Toulon in the Top14 as an injury replacement until the end of the season.
 In March 2025, he replaced Gabin Villière off the bench during a league fixture against Castres.
 Despite losing the game 28–26 he overtook the previous record holder, Karena Wihongi for the oldest player ever to play in the Top14.

 In July 2025, he signed on a permanent one year deal ahead of the 2025–26 season.
 In October 2025, he became the oldest try scorer in Top14 history at 43 years old during a 33–17 victory over Pau.
 Later that month, he extended this record with another try in a 45–21 victory against Racing 92.
 This game also marked his 100th appearance for the club across his two stints.

+Sharks

+In August 2026, Nonu signed for Sharks, initially to help develop the club's youth players, before he was drafted into the playing squad amid an injury crisis.
+He made his debut for the Sharks against the touring All Blacks team, coming on as a 61st minute replacement for Murray Koster.
+Prior to the start of the match, Nonu performed a solo rendition of the All Blacks' alternate haka Kapa o Pango in response to their performance of the Ka Mate haka.